 How can innovations be promoted and how important are cleantech and climate tech for Switzerland?Alessandro Bee:

 Cleantech is an established, important industry, with around 200,000 jobs in Switzerland, according to the Swiss Federal Statistical Office, and involves a wide range of solutions, from energy efficiency to resource conservation.
-Climate Tech is about CO2 reductions.Switzerland could take a leading international position in both sectors, for example in energy storage using hydropower.
+Climate Tech is all about CO₂ reductions.Switzerland could take a leading international position in both sectors, for example in energy storage using hydropower.
 Switzerland could also distinguish itself with innovative solutions in the field of solar energy (where the Confederation would like to focus in the next few years) and export these solutions.

 Business Sustainability Today:

-Do you have any advice for companies that want to be not only sustainable but also truly innovative and proactive on the road to 2050?Alessandro Bee:
+Do you have any advice for companies that not only want to be sustainable but also truly innovative and proactive on the road to 2050?Alessandro Bee:

 Business Sustainability Today: